tytso/xfstests-bld/Documentation/gce-xfstests.md

 for sendgrid to decide you are a not a robot spammer, so please start the process right away while you familiarize yourself with the rest of gce-xfstests.
-To start, visit the [Sendgrid website](http://www.sendgrid.com) and lick on the "Try for Free" button.
+To start, visit the [Sendgrid website](http://www.sendgrid.com) and click on the "Try for Free" button.

-One note: unfortunately, if you are using a mail client which preferentially shows you HTML formatted mail, although the test reports are sent as plain ASCII Text, unfortunately the way mail gets processed through sendgrid, it gets sent with both a HTML and text part --- and the HTML part is missing the verbatim tag, so it gets completely mangled as a result.
-So you may need to tell your client to explicitly show you the text version of the e-mail in order to get something readable.
+One note: unfortunately, if you are using a mail client which preferentially shows you HTML formatted mail, although the test reports are sent as plain ASCII Text from the VM, unfortunately, due to the way mail gets processed through sendgrid, it will arrive in your inbox with with both a HTML and text part --- and the HTML part is missing the verbatim tag, so when viewed it looks completely mangled as a result.
+So you may need to tell your mail client to explicitly show you the text version of the e-mail in order to get something readable.
 Of course, if you use a text-based mail reader such as mutt, or pine, this won't be an issue.  :-)